darkn3rd/devops_box_guides/deprecated/ubuntu16.md

 * **Updated:** 2018年4月12日

-The [ChefDK](https://downloads.chef.io/chefdk) bundles several tools used with Chef, so that they do not have to be installed invidually.
+The [ChefDK](https://downloads.chef.io/chefdk) bundles several tools used with Chef, so that they do not have to be installed individually.
 It comes with its own embedded Ruby.

 ```bash
 # Chef DK